 The liberty rating of 2: His treatment of the Indians goes a long way to torpedoing his liberty record.
 While Jackson was perfectly willing to send troops to South Carolina to suppress their nullification of the tariff law (his legal prerogative, but something he shouldn’t have done IMO, since it violated the spirit of liberty enshrined in American tradition), he did not send troops to protect Indians from whites when Georgia nullified a federal treaty that did not pertain to their jurisdiction (his legal obligation, and something the Supreme Court required him to do).
-His contribution to the democratic model of government, based on rank populism, camouflaged a dictatorship.
+He was also the first active pro-slavery president, suppressing the distribution of abolitionist writings in the south.
+His contribution to the democratic model of government was based on rank populism.
 Under Jackson, voting became plurality based, which meant that third party and independent candidates could rob a real winner from their victory.
 Because of that, America got two bad presidents (Polk and Cleveland) and two utterly catastrophic ones (Wilson and W. Bush).
 I allow him 2 points for his whack against elitism, but no more than than, because his model of “democracy” was so inherently rank and populist.

 So Jackson gets 15/60 points from me — a bad presidency indeed.